parinkatariya/health-breaks-raycast/README.md

    npm install
    ```

-3. **Start the development server**:
+3. **Install and start the extension**:
    ```bash
    npm run dev
    ```

    This will:
-   - Automatically load the extension in Raycast in development mode
+   - Install the extension into Raycast
-   - Enable hot reload (changes will be reflected immediately)
+   - Start the development server with hot reload enabled
-   - Keep the extension active while the dev server is running
+   - Make the extension available in Raycast

-   **Important**: Keep the terminal running `npm run dev` open while you want to use the extension.
-Closing it will stop the extension from working.
+   **Note**: The extension is installed after running this command.
+You can close the terminal and the extension will remain available in Raycast.
+If you make code changes, run `npm run dev` again to update the extension with your changes.

 4. **Optional: Build for production** (if you want to test the production build):
    ```bash